plausible/analytics/README.md

 ### Can Plausible Analytics be self-hosted?

 Yes, Plausible is fully [open source web analytics](https://plausible.io/open-source-website-analytics).
 We have a free as in beer Plausible Analytics Self-Hosted solution.
 It’s exactly the same product as our Cloud solution, only the self-hosted version you have to install, host and manage yourself on your own server.
-Take a look at our [docker-based self hosting](./HOSTING.md) setup.
-Please note that this is still in *beta* stage and care should be taken while using it for production system.
+Take a look at our [self-hosting installation instructions](https://docs.plausible.io/self-hosting).

 ### Why is Plausible Analytics Cloud not free like Google Analytics?